 When are you open?

-- We are open Tuesday through Saturday from 9 a.m. to 5 p.m.
+- Open to the general public Tuesday – Saturday, 9 a.m. to 5 p.m.

 How much does it cost to visit?